-- (64) John is three years old and is CEO of a major company.
+(64) John is three years old and is CEO of a major company.

 - (65) John are the nicest guy I know.

 - (66) Talking about Mary, he is a smart woman.

 - (67) Who do you wonder whether saw John?

 - (68) Who do you wonder whether John saw?

 According to Peirce there is only one answer for any form of reasoning, inference.
-You (child or adult) know the answer to these questions because you infer that it is ungrammatical or grammatical and why based on its comparision to other sentences, using known signs to infer properties of unknown signs.
+You (child or adult) know the answer to these questions because you infer that it is ungrammatical or grammatical and why based on its comparision to other sentences, using known signs to infer properties of unknown signs (as we have seen, Peirce demonstrates the vacuity of notions like "intuition" and "introspection," replacing them with inference.